 So, imagine my glee when this seven room apartment came on the market in the Latin Quarter!
 The Latin Quarter is my dream neighborhood because it’s in the middle of everything, with its cafes and little independent shops giving it a nice bohemian vibe that’s far from the scruffy feel of Aarhus’ actual bohemian neighborhood.

-We knew going in that it would be a fixer upper, but the bones… OMG, the bones of this place!
-The size of the rooms, the transoms, the cool windows, the high ceilings, this place looked like my fantasy Aarhus city apartment, and as long as I agreed to deck it out in mid-century modern design, Robert was willing to indulge me.
+I knew going in that it would be a fixer upper, but the bones… OMG, the bones of this place!
+The size of the rooms, the transoms, the cool windows, the high ceilings, this place looked like my fantasy Aarhus city apartment!

 My Real Estate Dream: A Big Aarhus City Apartment in the Latin Quarter